eitansuez/istio-troubleshoot/docs/sidecar-injection.md

 Either:

-- delete the pod and let the deployment create a new one in its place:
+- Delete the pod and let the deployment create a new one in its place:

     ```shell
     kubectl delete pod -l app=httpbin
     ```

-- submit a command to the kube api server to restart the deployment
+- Submit a command to the kube API server to restart the deployment:

     ```shell
     kubectl rollout restart deploy httpbin